 J. Gresham Machen wrote, “Emancipation from the blessed will of God always involves bondage to some worse taskmaster.”

 Dr. Phillip Graham Ryken wrote, “The emancipation revocation was not the first time Zedekiah had acted in bad faith.”
 “Perjury and slavery are contrary to the character of God.
 God always keeps His Word.
 How can God’s people be covenant-breakers when their God is a covenant-keeper.”
-“In fact, the reason Nebuchadnezzar was paying such an unfriendly visit to Jerusalem was because Zedekiah had broken his promise.
+“The reason Nebuchadnezzar was paying such an unfriendly visit to Jerusalem was because Zedekiah had broken his promise.
 Zedekiah’s example teaches what a wicked thing it is to go back on one’s word.”
-[4]
+[2]

 “Behold, I will command, says the Lord, and cause them [the Babylonians] to return to this city.
 They will fight against it and take it and burn it with fire; and I will make the cities of Judah a desolation without inhabitant.”
 Jeremiah 34:22